Committed World Index Storage

 Before editing Committed World Index Storage, check:

-- Whether the change belongs in committed world index metadata or future per-world storage.
+• Whether the change belongs in committed world index metadata or per-world storage.

-- Whether schema changes need a new handwritten migration and
+• Whether schema changes need a new handwritten migration and PRAGMA user_version advance.

-last_used_atis refreshed only for committed-world use signals and not for unrelated storage reads. - Whether recent-use sorting still handles the day-month-year timestamp format correctly.
+• Whether last_used_at is refreshed only for committed-world use signals and not for unrelated storage reads.